 Describe how the evaluation activities will be coordinated with program staff, students, adult family members and others as applicable.
 Explain how the evaluation design and data collection plan will examine the intended impact of the program.
 Explain how the evaluation results will be used for program improvement and shared with the community.

-Complete the fillable form, 2018-2019 Request for Proposal (RFP) Measureable Objectives and Assessments for the required number of objectives based on your target population.
+Complete the structured form in the application, Measureable Objectives and Assessments, for the required number of objectives based on the target population.